 We are a walking and social group based in Brighton and Hove with over five hundred members.
 Many of our new members are in their 30's, 40's and 50's.
 We have two active groups which are loosely based on age:

 Why not try walking with us?
 We don't ask you to pay to join us on your first three walks.
 Afterwards, in order to continue walking with our group, you must become a paid-up member of the Ramblers.
 Click here to apply.
 The cost is very reasonable and it also includes other benefits.
 Please then bring your membership card with you on our walks.

-There are usually between six and thirty people on a walk.
+There are usually between ten and forty people on a walk.
 Various styles and types of walks are offered.
 Full details are in our walks programme (click on the title of any walk, highlighted in red, for additional information).
 The walks programme also shows the target age group (30s-50s or, if nothing is mentioned, all ages).
 Every walk in our programme is open to any member, provided that they have the appropriate level of fitness.
 If you have any specific questions, then the phone number of the leader is given in the walks programme.